 1. What is a water well?
-A well is an artificial opening in the ground made for the purposes of extracting and using ground water.
-There are generally three types of water wells: dug wells, drilled wells, and driven sand points.
-Sun Peaks has drilled wells with casings and protection for surface contamination.
-Installation has been done to AWWA standards and has been approved by the Province and Interior Health.
+A well is an artificial opening in the ground made for the purposes of extracting and using water stored naturally below ground level.
+There are generally three types of water wells: dug wells, drilled wells and driven sand point wells.
+Sun Peaks has drilled wells with casings and protection installed to protect from surface contamination.
+Installation has been done to AWWA standards and has been approved by the Province of BC and Interior Health.

 2. Does Sun Peaks add fluoride to the water?
-No, nothing has been added to the Water at Sun Peaks other than chlorine that is used to oxidize some of the natural occuring minerals.
+No, nothing has been added to the Water at Sun Peaks other than chlorine that is used to oxidize some of the natural occuring minerals and protect customers taking water from the distribution system.
 We do leave between 0.5 and 1.0 mg/l (ppm) of chlorine in the system in order to ensure that there is some free Chlorine left in the water to ensure the water leaving your taps is safe to drink.

 |Hardness rating||BC Hardness Levels for concentration of Calcium Carbonate (CaCO3) (mg/L)||Canadian Harness Levels CaCO3|

 - Hardness levels between 80 and 100 mg/L (as CaCO3) are generally considered to provide an acceptable balance between corrosion and incrustation.
 Waters with hardness levels in excess of 200 mg/L are considered poor but have been tolerated by consumers